 Opening Hours: 10am to 6.30pm; Sundays 10am-2.30pm; Closed Mon.
 Check website below to confirm.

-Check Entrance Fees & Opening Hours at the FC Barcelona Website.
+Check Entrance Fees & Opening Hours:

 The FC Barcelona museum is located within the grounds of the magnificent Nou Camp stadium.
 You can choose to simply visit the museum area where there’s a selection of memorabilia including trophies on display.
 However, you should combine this with a guided stadium tour which includes visits to the changing rooms and onto the pitch.
 Please note that on match days the museum opens from 10am to 1pm but the stadium tour isn’t available for obvious reasons.